aditisaurus/liquidity-lock-assignment/README.md

   - Export all points as **JSON** or **CSV**.

 - 💾 **Persistence**
-  - Data is stored in `localStorage`, so refreshing the page won’t lose your points.
+  - Data is stored in `localStorage`, so refreshing the page won't lose your points.

 - ⚡ **Modern UI**
   - Built with **TailwindCSS** and **Material-UI**.